 For those coming from further away, Ljubljana, also has a small airport that is frequented by a few European airlines including Easyjet and Wizzair.
 Use Skyscanner to find the cheapest flights.

-Where to Base Yourself
+Where to Base Yourself in Slovenia for 3 Days

 In my opinion, the best place to base yourself out of is the capital city, Ljubljana.
 There is a great network of both trains and busses that can get you into the mountains or to the sea in just a couple of hours.